 Customizing RStudio.
 Overview RStudio options are accessible from the Options dialog Tools > Options menu (RStudio > Preferences on a Mac) and include the following categories: Details on the various settings are provided in the sections below.

 To install an R package, open an R session and type at the command line install.packages("<the package's name>") R will download the package from CRAN, so you'll need to be connected to the internet.
-R Markdown — Dynamic Documents for R. Package shiny.
+Once you have a package installed, you can make its contents available to use in your current R session by running library("<the package's name>") R Markdown — Dynamic Documents for R. Package shiny.
 Knitr: Elegant, flexible and fast dynamic report generation with R. Overview The knitr package was designed to be a transparent engine for dynamic report generation with R, solve some long-standing problems in Sweave, and combine features in other add-on packages into one package (knitr ≈ Sweave + cacheSweave + pgfSweave + weaver + animation::saveLatex + R2HTML::RweaveHTML + highlight::HighlightWeaveLatex + 0.2 * brew + 0.1 * SweaveListingUtils + more).